date: 15 March 2019

 We welcome everything from long-form research articles and case studies to survey articles and critical commentary.
 Feel free to get in touch directly to discuss ideas.

-(Note: The publisher has assured us that Author Publishing Fees are negotiable and may be waived.)
+(Note: The publisher has assured us that Author Publishing Fees are negotiable and can be waived.)

 Keywords: Blockchain, propertisation, co-operative structures, tokenisation, creative industries, digital art, digital activism